C'est La Vie barge cruise

 Return to the C’est La Vie for dinner aboard

-Tuesday: Joulogne to Damery
+Tuesday: Jaulgonne to Damery

 Epernay, Moet & Chandon, Haultvilliers

 After another delicious breakfast, cruise to Damery, a town on the banks of the Marne River, through a gorgeous landscape of villages, vineyards, pastures, and forests.
-After lunch take a short drive to visit the famed champagne producer Boizel in Epernay.
-Founded in 1834 by Auguste Boizel and Julie Martin, a young married couple, they joined forces to create their own Champagne House.
+After lunch, take a short drive to visit the famed champagne producer Boizel in Epernay.
+Founded in 1834 by Auguste Boizel and Julie Martin, a young married couple; they joined forces to create their own Champagne House.
 Originally pastry chefs, born and bred in the Côte des Blancs, they shared the same strong entrepreneurial spirit.
 Julie’s ancestors were winegrowers in Ay and Mareuil-sur-Ay.

 They chose Epernay as the home for their new venture, and both lent their names to the House: ‘Boizel-Martin, After a tasting and visit to their cellars we will take a short drive to Haultevillers, a pretty champagne village perched high over the vineyards.
 Tour the unassuming church of monk Dom Perignon, credited with inventing the champagne-producing process.